JulioCesarRamirez/newsApp/README.md

 ## Run app in a browser

-Once you have installed the requirements
+Once you have installed the requirements, run the following command in a terminal or cmd.

 ```
 npm i && ionic serve
 ```

-This app were created by [Julio Cesar Ramirez Jimenez](https://www.linkedin.com/in/julio-cesar-ramirez-jimenez94/)
+This app was created by [Julio Cesar Ramirez Jimenez](https://www.linkedin.com/in/julio-cesar-ramirez-jimenez94/)